James Sears: Mortgage broker

 Sears claimed as of 2005 to be the co-owner of Toronto mortgage broker Trillium Mortgage.
-In 2014, in campaign materials supporting his run for Toronto city council, Sears referred to himself as "Ontario's #1 Trainer of Sales Consultants, with Specialization in Mortgage & Real Estate Agents".
-In an article describing hate mail allegedly sent from Your Ward News to Toronto city councillor Kristyn Wong-Tam, Torontoist reported that as of 2015 Sears was merely an employee of the brokerage, and that his application for a broker's license had been denied in 2008.
+In 2014, in campaign materials supporting his run for Toronto city council, In an article describing hate mail allegedly sent from Your Ward News to Toronto city councillor Kristyn Wong-Tam, Torontoist reported that as of 2015 Sears was merely an employee of the brokerage.

 Pickup artist

 Sears was also known for his activities as a pickup artist using the pseudonym "Dimitri the Lover" selling courses that claimed to train men in how to seduce women.
+A voicemail purported to be training material from his courses regularly makes its way around the internet.